wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-install-symantec.md

 ## Install Symantec Endpoint Protection on a new virtual machine

-The [Azure Management Portal][Portal] lets you install the VM Agent and the Symantec security extension when you use the **From Gallery** option to create the virtual machine.
+The [Azure classic portal][Portal] lets you install the VM Agent and the Symantec security extension when you use the **From Gallery** option to create the virtual machine.
 Using this approach is an easy way to add protection from Symantec if you're creating a single virtual machine.

 This **From Gallery** option opens a wizard that helps you set up the virtual machine.
 You use the last page of the wizard to install the VM Agent and Symantec security extension.